 Sublicense fees payable to certain licensors of technologies upon the receipt of the deferred upfront and milestone payments, were capitalized as a contract asset and will be amortized over the period in which the revenue from the triggering payment is recognized.
-As of March 31, 2022 and December 31, 2021, the contract asset and the liability relating to the sublicense payment was \$0.3 million and \$0.3 million, respectively.
+As of June 30, 2022 and December 31, 2021, the contract asset relating to the sublicense payment was \$0.3 million and \$0.3 million, respectively.